AnssiR66/AlanStdLib/tests/README.md

 # How to Run the Tests

-The test suite is automated via Rake, which you can invoke via the command line.
+The test suite is automated via [Rake], which you can invoke via the command line by typing `rake`.

-To run/update the tests just type in your terminal:
+To run/update only the tests (i.e. without updating the documentation), type in your terminal:

     rake tests